ombystoma-young/evolutionary-constraint-within-orf/README.md

 ### Workflow

-First, we needed to obtain data on the protein coding sequence for the gene of interest, namely the nucleotide sequence itself, the CDS coordinates, as well as information about the observed PTV for this gene.
+First, we needed to obtain data on the coding DNA sequence (CDS) for the gene of interest, namely the nucleotide sequence itself, the CDS coordinates, as well as information about the observed PTV for this gene.
 The data obtaining scheme is presented below.

 ![data extraction_dark](https://user-images.githubusercontent.com/90496643/169656440-21dc1e00-4e72-41df-97f1-f0c8491a69a7.svg#gh-dark-mode-only)
 ![data extraction_light](https://user-images.githubusercontent.com/90496643/169656437-3d3d2928-4034-4cdc-8660-05ef248b6951.svg#gh-light-mode-only)